-2.2 Dehydrogenation Unit
+Dehydrogenation Unit

-The FEED contractor shall develop two options for Dehydrogenation as follows:
+The ISBL FEED contractor shall develop two options for Dehydrogenation as follows:

-- Process Design Package for 30 kTPA capacity at HES, Wilhelmshaven site, Germany location. - Process Design package for 60 kTPA capacity at VOPAK Tank Terminal, Antwerp, Belgium location.
+- Process Design Package for 30 kTPA capacity [REDACTED] [REDACTED] - Process Design package for 60 kTPA capacity [REDACTED] [REDACTED]

-The contractor shall include process design basis, functional descriptions, standard design data and proprietary equipment specifications as a minimum in Process Design Package ("PDP") for each facility.
+The ISBL contractor shall include process design basis, functional descriptions, standard design data and proprietary equipment specifications as a minimum in Process Design Package ("PDP") for each facility.
 Contractor shall also provide a plan to quickly move from PDP to FEED development so that overall project schedule can be maintained.
 Only one of the two options will be progressed further into FEED development.